On-Page Optimization: The Complete Checklist 2026

 Include local information:

-- Prominently mention your location, business hours, and contact details
+- Prominently display your location, opening hours, and contact details.

-- Create location-specific landing pages for your service areas
+- Create location-specific landing pages for your catchment areas.

 There are four types of featured snippets, each requiring different on-page optimization:

-- Answer a question in a compact paragraph of 40-60 words
+- Answer one question in a concise paragraph of 40-60 words.

-- Place the answer directly under the corresponding H2 or H3 heading
+- Place the answer directly below the appropriate H2 or H3 heading.

-- Begin the answer with a clear definition or explanation
+- Begin your answer with a clear definition or explanation.

 - Keep tables compact (3-5 columns, up to 10 rows)

-- Embed YouTube videos with optimized title and description
+- Embed YouTube videos with optimized titles and descriptions

 - Add timestamps and chapter markers

-- Speakable schema markup -- Marks content that can be read aloud by voice assistants
+- Speakable Schema Markup— Indicates content that can be read aloud by voice assistants

-- FAQ schema -- Structures question-answer pairs for rich results
+- FAQ scheme— Structured question-answer pairs for rich results

-- HTTPS -- A secure connection is a prerequisite for voice search results
+- HTTPS— A secure connection is required for voice search results.

 Track the success of your voice search and featured snippet strategy with these metrics:

-- CTR analysis -- Check in Google Search Console how featured snippets affect your click-through rate
+- CTR analysis— Check in Google Search Console to see how featured snippets affect your click-through rate.

-- Voice search simulations -- Regularly test whether your content is used as an answer by Google Assistant or Siri
+- Voice search simulations— Regularly test whether your content is used as a response by Google Assistant or Siri.

-On-page optimization is not a one-time project but a continuous process.
-The good news: you have full control over all on-page factors.
-With our 30-point checklist, you have a clear roadmap for optimizing your website.
+On-page optimization isn't a one-off project, but an ongoing process.
+The good news: you have complete control over all on-page factors.
+Our 30-point checklist provides you with a clear roadmap for optimizing your website.

 The most important takeaways:

-- Mobile-first is not an option but a requirement
+- Mobile-Firstis not an option, but a duty